Many people use spirituality, religion, and faith interchangeably. However, they differ in significant ways. Let’s see if we can sort it out.

 The key to unraveling this confusion is twofold.
 The first part is the easiest.
 We start by knowing the original meaning of the word.
 Next, the second part.
 This is more difficult.
 We need to find out how the word fits into the context of its use.
 What is the intent behind its use?
 What did the person mean when they use it?
 Or, are they using it as meaningless jargon?

 Fixing the context is an automatic function of communication.
-We know almost immediately if there a conscious effort to use the word as a meaningful descriptor.
-Or, if the word just a meaningless part of speech to spice up or spiritualize their language.
+We know almost immediately when someone uses a term with conscious effort as a meaningful descriptor.
+Or, if they use the term as a meaningless part of speech to spice up or spiritualize their language.

 However, understanding the intended meaning of the person using it is more difficult.
 For this reason, we need to hone our listening skills.
 Sometimes we can grasp the meaning of the word if they elaborate.
 Above all, the best way is to ask them directly what they mean when they use one of these words.
 If you can’t ask directly, then take notes.